EvaGraceSmith/Reading-Notes/301/class-07.md

 * Meaning: Everyone has a sense of purpose in their work (i.e., financial security, supporting family, helping the team succeed, etc.).

-* Impact: Everyone sees that the result of their work actually contributes to the organization’s overall goals.
+* Impact: Everyone sees that the result of their work actually contributes to the organization’s overall goals."

+* I can see how applying these principles can lead to healthy team dynamics.
+Knowing that you are going to be treated with respect helps open the door to positive interact and the ability to take risks, to learn and grow.
+* Having clear expectations across the board gives everyone clarity on what they need to do, and to trust what others will be doing.
+* Dependability.
+You can be as nice as you please, but if you don't put forth work that is quality, or on time, others will have to pick up your slack, which puts unnecessary pressure on the team.
+* Meaning- If you don't have a strong why for doing what you are doing, your motivation will be lacking, and the temptation to slack is that much greater.
+* Impact- Positive reinforcement and being a meaningful part of a team can help inspire and motive you.

 ### [How I explained REST to my brother](https://gist.github.com/brookr/5977550)